 Stretching from a kickoff concert to the Back to the Streets Festival to meet area merchants in Olde Towne Clinton, Welcome Week is a marathon of events.
-Students come dressed in black and white to greet President Lee Royce, wear shorts for a fun evening at the Reservoir or a spirited game of volleyball.
+Students come dressed in blue and gold to greet President Blake Thompson, wear shorts for a fun evening at the Reservoir, or a spirited game of volleyball.
 There’s even quiet time for worship at Clinton churches.
 Welcome to MC!

 Festival of Lights

 The award-winning Mississippi College Singers blend their voices for an electric series of concerts at Provine Chapel to ring in the Christmas holidays.
 What began as a new tradition for small crowds in the Jennings Hall Courtyard in the mid-1980s has been transformed into an extraordinary evening of music before audiences packing the chapel each night.